ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 In ecology studies, the broader feature of interest may be a site, or an ecosytem, tract, or other landscape or ecology feature.

 In the TERN Ontology, a `Sample` is a material or non-material sample of a Feature of Interest.
-Material samples which are accessioned into a collection or curated for future study are also known as specimens.
 Non-material samples are not collected and are simply identified to support observations and samplings.

 ### Example